and their stories /1

 What is remarkable is that these trees have survived a massive reconfiguration of the park in the 1960s, as well as the demolition of the children’s library in 1995, during the reconstruction and renovation of the library’s original 1899 Findlay building.

-Looking closely, one call tell this row of Firs comprises two different species: two Balsam Firs (Abies balsamea) – also known Balm of Gilead, Northern Balsam, Silver Pine, and Blister Fir — and three White Firs (Abies concolor).
-The Balsam Fir’s needles are unique in that their underside contains white lines which comprise the tree’s stomata (pores) that allow the leaf’s air exchange.
+Looking closely, one call tell this row of Firs comprises two different species: two Balsam Firs (Abies balsamea) – also known Balm of Gilead, Northern Balsam, Silver Pine, and Blister Fir – and three White Firs (Abies concolor).
+The Balsam Fir’s needles are unique in that their underside contains white lines that comprise the tree’s stomata (pores) that allow the leaf’s air exchange.

 The Balsam Fir has the ability to retain its needles and, coupled with a lasting fragrance, has made it one of the favourite species used as Christmas trees.
 In fact, Sorel Québec, holds the distinction of the first recorded Christmas tree in North America.
 On Christmas Eve 1781, Baron Frederick-Adolphus and Baroness Riedesel hosted a traditional German party that comprised a Balsam Fir decorated with candles and fruit.